nellavio/nellavio/README.md

 ## 📝 License

 This project is open source and available under the MIT License.
 Feel free to use it to build any personal or commercial applications (SaaS, internal tools etc.).
-Although the license allows redistribution, I would greatly appreciate it if you did not repackage or resell this project as a standalone UI kit or template.
+Although the license allows redistribution, I would greatly appreciate it if you did not repackage or resell this project as a standalone UI kit or a template.

 ## 💌 Stay updated